section-engineering-education/engineering-education/content/articles/understanding-cross-site-scripting-attacks/index.md

 ### How XSS works

-Cross-site scripting is accomplished by tricking a vulnerable web application into returning malicious Javascript to users.
-When malicious code is executed inside a victim's browser, the attacker has complete control over how they interact with the app.
+ Cross-site scripting is accomplished by fooling susceptible web applications into returning malicious Javascript to users.
+The attacker gets complete control over how the victim interacts with the app when malicious code is executed inside the victim's browser by collecting:

-Cross-site scripting operates by changing the source code/storage system of a susceptible website such that malicious JavaScript is returned to users.
-When malicious code is executed inside a victim's browser, the attacker can completely compromise the victim's interaction with the application by collecting:

 - session cookies
 - user credentials